 Akayama’s blood ran cold.
 “Play the recording.
 Wait!
 Don’t!”
 She already saw stars spinning while she begged to die.
 “Just tell me what happened.”

-“Bunjiro, Charlie, Daisuke, and Princess Lucia arrived mere moments after the tentacles tore me in half,” said the Zephyr.
+“Bunjiro, Charlie, Daisuke, and Princess Lucia arrived mere moments after the tentacles ripped me apart,” said the Zephyr.
 “Bunjiro was piloting the gray test-head.
 They punched the planet at above light-speed.”

 “They made the wound which saved me.”
 Akayama covered her heart.
 “I knew Bunjiro couldn’t be kept in a stretcher for long.”